Kenilworth: Course Open.

 Subsequently and thanks in no small part to the efforts of our negotiating team, the route was changed and moved further east so that it now misses the course completely.
 A tiny area of land will be compulsorily purchased for the run off of an embankment at the side of Dalehouse Lane, this is a triangle on the north east corner of the course behind and to the left of the sixteenth green which does not conflict with the playing of the hole.

-The Club has just received some very good news in an assurance from HS2 and Highways England that the planned relocation of a lay-by on the A46, which could have impacted the second hole and practice ground will not now be required.
+The Club received some very good news in an assurance from HS2 and Highways England that the planned relocation of a lay-by on the A46, which could have impacted the second hole and practice ground would not be required.

 Although the route still runs 50-100 metres or so from our boundary on the seventeenth fairway, HS2 have recognised that noise matters to golfers and have agreed to work with us to minimise the impact.
 This in itself is a major concession which they do not grant lightly.
 HS2 have also indicated that land to the left of the 17th between the course and the railway will be planted with trees once construction is complete.